rhyolight/numenta-web/packages/numenta.com/pages/events/2017/11/03/HTM-Meetup.md

 ## Agenda:

 This meetup will take place on the same day that Matt is speaking at [ODSC West](https://www.odsc.com/california).
 Even if you are not attending ODSC West, this meetup will be open to all.
+We will have food and drinks.
 Please RSVP on the [meetup page](https://www.meetup.com/numenta/events/243501858/).

-We have two talks planned for this event:
+We have three talks planned for this event:

+**Talk 1: TouchNet - Training AIs to touch, move, and interact with their environment** <br/>
+**Speaker:** Jason Toy, Somatic

+In this talk, Jason Toy will walk you through a preview of TouchNet, a project he has been working on to enable training of AIs to interact with their environment via touch and movement .
+TouchNet is a dataset of 3D objects and a simulator to interact with those objects.
+Jason will show how you could implement your own AI using HTM or other algorithms to learn through the simulator.

-**Talk 1: Location relative to the "environment" object: A Brief Review** **Speaker:** Marcus Lewis, Numenta Research Engineer
+**Talk 2: Location relative to the "environment" object: A brief review** <br/>
+**Speaker:** Marcus Lewis, Numenta Research Engineer

 In our latest paper, we propose that every part of the neocortex computes and uses a "location relative to the object".